mihirk2004/Interest-Rate-Impact-Analyzer/README.md

-# AI PBL: Interest Rate and Economic Indicators Prediction
+# Interest Rate and Economic Indicators Prediction

 This project is a multi-page Streamlit application for exploring how interest rates relate to major economic indicators such as GDP, inflation, loan rates, savings, and economic growth.
 It combines notebook-based model training, saved model artifacts, and a dashboard-style UI so users can interact with each prediction task from one home screen.